 There might be affiliate links on this page, which means we get a small commission of anything you buy.
 As an Amazon Associate we earn from qualifying purchases.
 Please do your own research before making any online purchase.

-So one way to break up the monotony is to focus on a hobby that is both enjoyable and helps you pass the time in meaningful way.
+One way to end the monotony is to focus on a hobby that is both enjoyable and helps you pass the time in a meaningful way.

 Spending time doing an enjoyable activity that is not attached to work or other commitments will help increase your happiness and satisfaction with life.
 It will allow you to spend time doing something that is only for your own personal benefit, and not the benefit of others.

 Without having a hobby, your life may become boring, seem demanding, and end up in an unhealthy cycle.
 While having a routine is great because it is so easy, incorporating a hobby into your life can add excitement and spark that it may need to increase your personal satisfaction.
 This will then flow over to your work performance and ability to maintain a healthy family and other relationships.

 Now, if you're still uncertain about “why” you should engage in a fun, recreational activity, then I recommend you check out the rest of this article where we talk about 22 benefits of having a hobby (and also, take a look at these 60 hobbies for men and these 55 hobbies for women.)

 (Side note: It may not be a hobby, but one good habit to build is to read something worthwhile every day.
 Join over 1 million others and start your day with the latest news from Wall St. to Silicon Valley.
 This newsletter is a 5-minute read that's informative, witty and FREE!)

 What You Will Learn

 - 1. Hobbies are a great stress reliever.

 - 2. Hobbies encourage you to take a break.